 In the commercial refrigeration industry, energy efficiency is a hot topic.
 Even if your business just opened its doors last week, you should be thinking about how to reduce your carbon footprint and save money on utility costs.
-The good news: There are plenty of simple things you can do to make your refrigeration system more efficient.
-Here are the top three tips for reducing energy consumption:

 The door is an important part of the refrigerator.
 It’s the only way that cold air can enter and leave your unit, so it’s important to be sure that your door has a high R-value or resistance to heat flow.
 A lower U-value (or the coefficient of heat transfer) will also help you save energy by keeping more cold air inside your refrigeration unit.